 Queues are defined inside the JQM database table QUEUE.
-It can be directly modified, or an XML export/import system can be used.
+It can be directly modified though the web administration console, directly in the database, or an XML export/import system can be used.
 Basically, a queue only has an internal technical ID, a name and a description.
 All fields are compulsory.